 The appendices include several pieces of important information related to modeling in Virginia.
-Appendix A contains the language from Code of Virginia 60.2-113, Section 6 pertaining to the use of information from VEC.
+Appendix A contains the language from Code of Virginia 15.2-4202, pertaining to population estimates.
 Appendix B contains Code of Virginia 15.2-4208 which prescribes the general duties of PDCs.
-Appendix C provides samples of the Data Request Form and the Data Sharing Agreement for employment data from the VEC.
-Appendix D provides complete citations of applicable federal law pertaining to modeling in Virginia.
-Appendix E includes the EPA designations for the Washington region.
-Appendix F provides a glossary of travel demand modeling terms used in this manual.
-A list of current VDOT staff modeling contacts is provided in Appendix G. Appendix H has the Travel Model Data Request Form for Virginia.
-Appendix I provides VDOT's Travel Demand Model Application Checklist.
-Appendix J presents a list of web sites pertinent to travel demand modeling in Virginia.
+Appendix C provides complete citations of applicable federal law pertaining to modeling in Virginia.
+Appendix D includes the EPA designations for the Washington region.
+Appendix E provides a glossary of travel demand modeling terms used in this manual.
+A list of current VDOT staff modeling contacts is provided in Appendix F. Appendix G has the Travel Model Data Request Form for Virginia.
+Appendix I presents a list of web sites pertinent to travel demand modeling in Virginia.